 Counseling can be a great help when you’re going through stressful challenges, facing tough decisions, or just want someone to talk to about a nagging problem.
 If you’re in need, take that first step to request a counseling visit.
 Help is at hand.

-If your employer provides you with virtual counseling, use your First Stop Health mobile app to request a visit.
+If your employer or school provides you with virtual counseling, use your First Stop Health mobile app to request a visit.